Thirteen most twisted endings

 Themes: Multiple Personality Disorder, Serial Killer

-Carnival of Souls (1962): One of the first movies to touch that issue, the Afterlife.
-I love dark movies, that plays with your mind with no fancy special effects, just you the viewer piecing everything together, piece by piece.
-Mary Henry was riding in a car with two other female friends, they got lured into race drag with another car that hits their car into the river.
-Mary is the sole survivor of the accident and leads a very cold and macabre life thereafter.
-She feels confused most of the time, as suspiscious, peculiar things seem to happen to her more and more.
+Carnival of Souls (1962): One of the first movies to touch on the concept of 'between life and death' in such an unbiased way.
+I love dark movies that play with your mind with no fancy special effects, just you the viewer piecing everything together, piece by piece.
+Mary Henry was riding in a car with two other female friends, they got lured into race drag with another car that tragically hits their car off the bridge and into the river.
+Mary is the sole survivor of the accident and leads a very perturbed and macabre life thereafter.
+She feels confused most of the time, as suspicious and peculiar things seem to happen to her more and more.

 This single eerie face below was the subject of many nightmares growing up.

-Twist: Mary Henry was never a survivor, maybe in "the middle", fighting death, trying to be alive in her sub-conscious, she was indeed in between life and death in her mind.
-When death finally took her from this world, she was kicking and screaming but before she knew it she was already gone.
+Twist: Mary Henry was never a survivor, remained in "the middle", fighting death, trying to be alive in her sub-conscious.
+She was indeed in between life and death in her mind, comatose.
+When death finally took her from this world, she was kicking and screaming mentally but before she knew it she was already gone.

 Tagline: Is there death after life?

 Director: Herk Harvey